iyervish/retirement-app/documentation/content_strategy.md

 **Conversational, Not Corporate**:
 - ❌ "Our comprehensive retirement optimization platform"
-- ✅ "We'll figure out when you can retire"
+- ✅ "We'll work with you to create your retirement plan"

 **Specific, Not Generic**:
 - ❌ "Achieve your retirement goals"
-- ✅ "Retire 3 years earlier by increasing your 401k by 2%"
+- ✅ "Work with certified financial planners to optimize your retirement strategy"

 **Confident, Not Cocky**:
 - ❌ "We guarantee you'll retire comfortably"
-- ✅ "We'll show you exactly where you stand and what to do next"
+- ✅ "Our certified planners will help you understand where you stand and create a plan"

 **Empathetic, Not Dismissive**:
 - ❌ "Retirement planning is simple"
-- ✅ "Retirement planning feels overwhelming - let's break it down"
+- ✅ "Retirement planning feels overwhelming - that's why we're here to help"

 ### Emotional Messaging Strategy

-**Address the Fear**: Acknowledge that retirement anxiety is real and valid **Provide Control**: Give specific, actionable information **Build Confidence**: Show the path forward, celebrate small wins **Maintain Hope**: Focus on possibilities, not limitations
+**Address the Fear**: Acknowledge that retirement anxiety is real and valid **Provide Professional Support**: Connect them with certified financial planners **Build Confidence**: Show the value of working with experts **Maintain Hope**: Focus on personalized guidance, not limitations

 ## Content Templates